theNewDynamic/oregonsadventurecoast.com/content/blog/celebrating-20-years-of-the-salmon-celebration-september-13-14-2025.md

 ---
 *If you don't honor the sacrifices made on your behalf, the resources you count on may not be there for you in the future.* - **Coquille Indian Tribe Chief, Jason Younker**

-In the spirit of the salmon's return upstream, the[Salmon Celebration](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/) will once again return to **Oregon's Adventure Coast: Coos Bay, North Bend, and Charleston**, marking its 20th year since local Indigenous communities first opened this sacred tradition to the public in 2005.
-At a time when many feel disconnected from nature and ancestral roots,[Coquille Indian Chief Jason Younker](https://news.uoregon.edu/expert/jason-younker-department-anthropology) sees the celebration as a remedy.
+In the spirit of the salmon's return upstream, the [Salmon Celebration](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/) will once again return to **Oregon's Adventure Coast: Coos Bay, North Bend, and Charleston**, marking its 20th year since local Indigenous communities first opened this sacred tradition to the public in 2005.
+At a time when many feel disconnected from nature and ancestral roots, [Coquille Indian Chief Jason Younker](https://news.uoregon.edu/expert/jason-younker-department-anthropology) sees the celebration as a remedy.

 "The Salmon Celebration replicates our first Salmon Ceremony," he explains.
 "The more people who understand the importance of salmon to Oregon Coast tribes, the more it fosters environmental stewardship."

 ![](/img/2025-salmon-celebration-blog-695x322-jpg.jpg)

-Known for its traditional open-pit salmon bake, canoe racing, Native American arts, dance, music, and cultural activities, **the Annual Salmon Celebration will take place September 13–14, 2025, at the newly rebranded**[**Ko-Kwel Casino Resort Coos Bay**](https://www.kokwelresorts.com/event/20th-annual-salmon-celebration/) (formerly The Mill Casino Hotel & RV Park).
+Known for its traditional open-pit salmon bake, canoe racing, Native American arts, dance, music, and cultural activities, **the Annual Salmon Celebration will take place September 13–14, 2025, at the newly rebranded** [**Ko-Kwel Casino Resort Coos Bay**](https://www.kokwelresorts.com/event/20th-annual-salmon-celebration/) (formerly The Mill Casino Hotel & RV Park).
 In this post, we'll explore not only the history of the celebration but also the reasons behind it and the enduring significance of salmon to tribes across Oregon.

 ### A Rich History of Indigenous People on Oregon's South Coast